lask8182/lask8182/README.md

 My pronouns: he/him

 I'm a transgender person who loves to learn.
 I have a degree in History and Analysis and Systems Development.
-I'm currently working as SRE at Mandic Cloud Solutions and learning more and more about the DevOps world.
+I'm currently working as SRE and learning more and more about the DevOps world.

-## I'm currently learning
+## I'm currently improving my learning

  - Terraform
  - Kubernetes